carllosnc/reflutter/README.md

 }
 ```

 In the example above, all widgets are provides by functions.
-The `useState` works like a 'global' state and is shared between all widgets.
+The `globalState` works like a 'global' state and is shared between all widgets.
 The `useEffect` is called when the state changes and `RenderGlobal` performs side effects to rebuild the view.
 The state and actions are completely separated from the widgets.

 ## Examples